gaganpreet/fastapi-starter/README.md

 cookiecutter https://github.com/gaganpreet/fastapi-starter
 ```

+### Input variables

+The generator (cookiecutter) will ask you for some data, you might want to have at hand before generating the project.

+The input variables, with their default values [default value], are:

+* `project_name`: The name of the project
+* `project_slug`: The development-friendly name of the project.
+By default, based on the project name.
+* `backend_port`: The backend port on the localhost.
+* `front_end_port`: The frontend port on the localhost.

 If you want to keep up to date with upstream changes (i.e. changes in this template), then it's better to use [Cruft](https://cruft.github.io/cruft/), which is fully compatible with Cookiecutter.

 ```bash